+OAC 252:100-37 (Volatile Organic Compounds)

+[Parts 3 and 7 Applicable]

-OAC 252:100-37 (Volatile Organic Compounds) [Applicable] Part 3 requires storage tanks constructed after December 28, 1974, with a capacity of 400 gallons or more and storing a VOC with a vapor pressure greater than 1.5 psia to be equipped with a permanent submerged fill pipe or with an organic vapor recovery system.
-The condensate (P1) and methanol (P8) tanks are subject to this requirement.
+Part 3 requires storage tanks constructed after December 28, 1974, with a capacity of 400 gallons or more storing a VOC with a vapor pressure greater than 1.5 psia to be equipped with a permanent submerged fill pipe or with an organic vapor recovery system.
+This applies to the 210-barrel condensate tank.
+The other tanks at this facility are exempt based on vapor pressures below the 1.5 psia level.